nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * You need to copy the different .txt files manually to the planner folder before entering this command.
 * This command only displays the common empty time slots between.

+You can try to download some timetable samples from [here](https://github.com/AY2021S1-CS2113T-W11-1/tp/tree/master/docs/timetable_samples)

 <br/>

 <a name="addmeeting"></a>